tillchen/tillchen.github.io/posts/2019-07-15-JavaScript-Notes/index.md

 ## JSON

 1. JSON strings use double quotes.
+All property names are strings.
+No functions or comments allowed.

 2. `JSON.parse()` converts JSON into a JS object.